kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 - The vena caval opening in the diaphragm is situated at about the level of the fibrocartilage between the eighth and ninth thoracic vertebrae.
 It is quadrilateral in form and placed at the junction of the right and middle leaflets of the central tendon, so that its margins are tendinous.
 It transmits the IVC, the wall of which is adherent to the margins of the opening, and some branches of the right phrenic nerve.
 The manubriosternal junction (angle of louis) is at the level of T4–5 vertebrae.
 The inferior angle of the scapula is at the T7 level.
 The medial end of the spine of the scapula is at the T3 level whereas the suprasternal notch corresponds to the T2–3 vertebral level.

 ### Q1.93
-While mobilising structures in the pelvis to perform abdominoperineal resection, the surgeon accidentally injures a branch of the posterior division of the internal iliac artery.
+While mobilising structures in the pelvis to perform *abdominoperineal resection*, the surgeon accidentally injures a branch of the posterior division of the internal iliac artery.
 Which of the following is most likely to be injured?

 	A. Superior vesical artery
 	B. Superior gluteal artery